 How to drink so that you do not suffer during training?

 If you actually have the opportunity to drink alcohol, think with your head.
 Above all, alcohol consumption should not be excessive.
-Choose low-grade spirits and never drink on an empty stomach.
 Also remember to regularly fill up with water while drinking alcohol.
 However, do not risk it a few days before the competition or during an injury by drinking alcohol.